I'm Shannon Ratigan. I'm a percussionist with over 30 years of experience, all genre's. I'm available for session work,

 The 120 rhythms are also on 2 audio CD's for $10.
 The link below is for both of them.
 They are also available in mp3

-Check out these 7 drum circle rhythms in this YouTube video.
-Please keep in mind that this is only 7 minutes from my two hour DVD.
+Check out 14 drum circle rhythms in these YouTube videos.
+Please keep in mind that this is only 14 minutes from my two hour DVD.

 The DVD title is 101 Drum Circle Rhythms.
 Actually, there is 120 of them, but who's counting.
 I hope you enjoy one or two, and these